Mohit Takalkar: Theatre

 Takalkar began his theatre career with the Progressive Dramatic Association in Pune.
 He won Maharashtra State Awards for Best Play and Best Director for Yayati and Nanephek and later for Tu (2007).

 In 2003, he co-founded Aasakta Kalamanch.
-His plays are known for minimalism in staging, technical excellence and a striking visual language.
-For its repertory, Takalkar directed a series of plays primarily staged at Sudarshan Rangmanch-an intimate 100 seat theatre in central Pune.
-He frequently credits this space as pivotal to the experiments with his craft.
+His plays are noted for minimalist staging, technical clarity, and a distinctive visual language.
+For the company’s repertory, Takalkar directed a series of productions at Sudarshan Rangmanch, an intimate 100-seat theatre in central Pune.

 In 2010, he was awarded the Charles Wallace scholarship to pursue a Master's degree in Theatre Practice from the University of Exeter studying under Phillip Zarrilli.
 This exposure reshaped his artistic practice.
 Upon returning to India, he directed plays with large ensemble casts including Comrade Kumbhakarna, written by Ramu Ramanathan, for the National School of Drama's repertory company.
 Deepa Ganesh for the Hindu wrote, “The play, intense and multi-layered, is full of signs and metaphors, weaving into its polyphonic narrative, mythology, politics and life as it were”.

 He later directed Uney Purey Shahar Ek his Marathi adaptation of Girish Karnad's English play, Bendakaalu on Toast.
 Shanta Gokhale for Pune Mirror wrote, “Mohit Takalkar walks with Karnad step for step, giving us a piece of theatre that is memorable as much for its strong conviction as for its refined stage craft”.

 In 2015, he directed Main Hoon Yusuf aur ye hai Mera Bhai, a Hindustani translation of Palestinian playwright Amir Nizar Zuabi's English play I am Yusuf and this is my brother.
 The critically acclaimed production swept five awards at the Mahindra Excellence in Theatre Awards(META), taking top honors including Best Play and Best Director.
 Critic Shanta Gokhale reviewing for Mumbai Mirror wrote, “Followers of this director’s work are accustomed to seeing a stage design that intrigues the eye.
 In this case, there was just a table at the beginning and a low white ‘rock’ later, that also served as diverse seating arrangements.
 As the stories of the characters unfolded, the starkness of the stage became part of the meaning of the play, reflecting the fear, confusion and misery that was invading their lives”.
 In 2017, Takalkar directed Chaheta, an Urdu adaptation of The Beloved, a play originally written by Zuabi.

 Takalkar directed two plays for Aadyam, a theatre initiative by the Aditya Birla Group.
 One of them, Gajab Kahani, was an adaptation of Jose Saramago’s The Elephant’s journey.
 Staged in a black box, the production featured a 360 degree performance around the audience, who were seated on swivel chairs at the centre.
 Takalkar later directed Mosambi Narangi, a Hindi adaptation of Marie Jones' play, Stones in His Pockets.
 The production features actors Rajit Kapur and Ajeet Singh Palawat in a two hander performance, with each portraying over 20 distinct characters.